lemkis/js_recap/typescript.md

-# Problems with pure js
+t# Problems with pure js

 Consider the following code
 ```javascript